RS2002/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - NLP & MIR & Multi-modal
-  - Federated Learning & Sensing
+  - Federated Learning & ISAC
   - Robot & Reinforcement Learning

 # Education to show in About widget